Russian ambassador to Poland hit with red paint

 The Soviet cemetery is set amid a vast park on the route linking downtown to the international airport.
 It is the final resting place of more than 20,000 Red Army soldiers who perished on Polish soil fighting while helping to defeat Nazi Germany.

 While Poland has removed some monuments to the Red Army in the years since it threw off Moscow-backed communist rule, it has allowed the cemetery to remain undisturbed.
-Though Soviet soldiers defeated the Nazis, earlier in the war the Soviet forces had invaded Poland and carried out atrocities against Poles, including executions and deportations to Siberia.
+Though Soviet soldiers defeated the Nazis, earlier in the war the Soviet forces had invaded Poland following a secret agreement with the Nazi government and carried out atrocities against Poles, including mass executions and deportations to Siberia.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine